-He soon was accepted as one of Chicago's brightest stars.
-After earning a key casting when the “Untouchables” series came to town to film, Denton was drawn to Los Angeles, where his strong theatre reputation had preceded him and he was locked in with choice turns in film, on TV and on the stage.
+Denton soon was accepted as one of Chicago’s brightest stars.
+After earning a key role when the “Untouchables” series came to town to film, Denton was drawn to Los Angeles where his strong theatre reputation preceded him and he was locked in with choice turns in film, on TV and on the stage.

-He currently stars as Dr. Sam Radford in Hallmark Channel’s hit series “Good Witch,” which was renewed for a third season, and has a recurring role in “Devious Maids.”
 Acting obviously is serious work for the handsome and athletic star.
 He got his start on the stage in Chicago, his first role there was as Stanley Kowalski in A Streetcar Named Desire and his last was the terrorist in the French farce, Lapin, Lapin.
 He was a company member of the Griffin Theatre and at the Strawdog Theatre Ensemble.
 He added a steady string of roles and accolades to his quickly growing list, including one of the leads in the world premiere of Flesh and Blood, performing in and composing the music for The Night Hank Williams Died and his portrayal of Kentucky preacher C.C.
 Showers in The Diviners, which gained him a coveted Joseph Jefferson Best Actor nomination.
-For these performances, Denton was listed as one of Chicago's hottest actors by Screen Magazine.
-In Los Angeles, he appeared in the premieres of Asylum at the Court Theatre, Locked Up Down Shorty's at the Powerhouse Theatre, and In Walked Monk at the Hudson Theatre.
+For these performances, Denton was listed as one of Chicago’s hottest actors by Screen Magazine.
+In Los Angeles, he appeared in the premieres of Asylum at the Court Theatre, Locked Up Down Shorty’s at the Powerhouse Theatre and In Walked Monk at the Hudson Theatre.

-Denton devotes a large portion of his time to Band from TV which was formed when Greg Grunberg (“Heroes”), Hugh Laurie (“House”) and Bob Guiney (“The Bachelor”) decided to band their musical interests together to raise money for charity.
-The Band, which now includes Jesse Spencer (“House”), Scott Grimes (“ER,” “Band of Brothers”) and Adrian Pasdar (“Heroes”) plays several shows around the country every year to raise money for charity and since their inception BFTV has raised almost two million dollars for various causes supported by the band.
+Denton has devoted time to Band from TV, which was formed when Greg Grunberg (“Heroes”), Hugh Laurie (“House”) and Bob Guiney (“The Bachelor”) decided to band their musical interests together to raise money for charity.
+Other members of The Band have included Jesse Spencer (“House”), Scott Grimes (“ER,” “Band of Brothers”) and Adrian Pasdar (“Heroes”).
+Since The Band’s inception, proceeds from shows they’ve played around the country have raised almost two million dollars for various causes.